Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 "Quick question: How many of you manage Windows Update deployments in your organization?
 [Pause for hands] Keep your hands up if you've ever had an update break something.
 [Chuckle] Yeah, we've all been there."

 **Transition:**
-"Now imagine if one of those updates wasn't just buggy—it was malicious."
+"Now imagine if one of those updates wasn't just buggy - it was malicious."

 ---